Hiroshima Airport: History

 The New Hiroshima Airport was opened for public use on 29 October 1993 as a replacement for the old Hiroshima Airport, which was renamed Hiroshima-Nishi Airport.
 The old airport was located in a more central waterfront location, but was too small to handle widebody aircraft and could not be expanded.
-In 1994, the New Hiroshima Airport was renamed to just Hiroshima Airport.
+In 1994, the New Hiroshima Airport was renamed to just Hiroshima Airport after the old airport was renamed.

 The airport's single runway opened with a length of 2,500 m (700 m longer than Hiroshima-Nishi).
 The runway was then extended to 3,000 m in 2001, and its ILS was upgraded to CAT-IIIa in 2008 and CAT-IIIb in 2009.

 Terminal

-The airport only has one terminal with separated departures and arrivals facilities for domestic and international flights and seven lettered gates (A through D domestic; E through G international).
+The airport only has one terminal with separated departures and arrivals facilities for domestic and international flights and nine gates (A1/A2 through D domestic; E through H international).
 The international and domestic areas are separated landside by a central atrium.
 The domestic departures lounge has separate JAL and ANA airline lounges, while the international area has one shared airport lounge.